 Derian, pl. deriani

-It’s a very old Cortiian word, and it literally means ‘rider’.
-It’s also, in wider use, a generic title for any Cortiian, rather like ‘citizen’ in the Federated Planets Alliance.
+‘Derian’ is a very old Cortiian word, and it literally means ‘rider’.
+In wider use, it’s a generic title for any Cortiian, rather like ‘citizen’ in the Federated Planets Alliance.

 The legend goes something like this; back in pre-spaceflight history, all Cortiians fought from horseback.
-Depending on how much of a conspiracy theorist you are, you might see the connection to the Earth traditions about ‘nightmare’ and any number of the old Celtic legends about a mounted hunt.
-(See First Colonial Fleet.)
+(Depending on how much of a conspiracy theorist you are, you might see connections to the Earth traditions about ‘nightmare’ and any number of the old Celtic legends about a mounted hunt.)

 However, as spaceflight became increasingly part of everyday life, space, ironically, became a luxury.
-Space constraints on the Central Worlds planets, which became overpopulated in typical humanoid style before the advent of population-wide contraception and the First Colonial Fleet, made keeping large animals of any kind expensive.
-Space on stations, less of a problem in itself, but the volume of clean air required provides its own constraint.
-Spaceships – while those not built to make planetary re-entry can be basically any size and shape you want, larger typically increases mass, which is what a drive moves…you get the picture.
+Overpopulation on the Central Worlds planets, before the advent of population-wide contraception (and the First Colonial Fleet) made keeping large animals of any kind expensive.
+Space on stations was less of a problem in itself, but the volume of clean air required provided its own constraint.
+Larger spaceships mass more, and mass is what a drive moves…you get the picture.

 Horses became a rarity.

-In fairly short order, after the First Sector War, several of the human governments decided that putting some brakes on the Cortii would be a good idea, and forbade recruiting, denied Cortiians interstellar citizenship, and otherwise tried all and any methods short of direct confrontation (which had been proven not to work very well).
+After the First Sector War, the human governments decided that putting some brakes on the Cortii would be a good idea, and forbade recruiting, denied Cortiians interstellar citizenship, and otherwise tried all and any methods short of direct confrontation (which had been proven not to work very well).

-Given that by this point, the Cortii had a range of footholds across humanoid space, they declared themselves a separate category of humanoid (see genetic adaptation), and managed to argue that into law as a basis for self-governance.
+By this point, the Cortii had a range of footholds across humanoid space.
+They declared themselves a separate category of humanoid (see genetic adaptation), and managed to argue that into law as a basis for self-governance.

-At about this point, the Councils began pushing the use of horses again.
+At about this point, the Cortiian Councils began pushing the use of horses again.
 As a self-governing sub-species with multiple interstellar settlements, they now had the additional cachet of being a taboo topic in polite society.
-A few highly visible actions including full mounted units set off a rash of artwork, interactive entertainment shows, educational programming, etc., that did a much better job of recruitment than any formal campaign ever would have, and the Cortiian governing body (the Councils), chose ‘derian’ as their appellation of choice.
+A few highly visible actions including full mounted units set off a rash of artwork, interactive entertainment shows, and educational programming that did a much better job of recruitment than any formal campaign ever would have, and the Cortiian governing body (the Councils) chose ‘derian’ as their appellation of choice.